kristapsdz/acme-client/README.md

 This repository mirrors the master CVS repository: any source changes will occur in the master and be pushed periodically to GitHub.
 If you have bug reports or patches, either file them here or e-mail them to me.

-Feature requests will be ignored unless joined by a patch.
+**Feature requests will be ignored unless joined by a patch.**  If there's something you need, I'm happy to work with you to make it happen.
+If you really need it, I'm available for contract (contact me by e-mail).

 ## License